Baby Heat Rash: Symptoms, Causes, and Treatments - Baby Chick

 • Fever: Just like warm weather can heat up a baby’s body and cause them to sweat, so can a fever.9

-• Ointment: Babies can also get heat rash in the winter if creams or ointments applied to their skin cause clogged ducts and trap sweat.
-Lanolin ointment applied to the mother’s nipples for breastfeeding can also cause baby heat rash if it transfers to baby’s skin on their face and blocks their pores.2 This could be mistaken for teething rash, a similar condition caused by drool irritation rather than sweat.4
+• Ointment: Babies can also get heat rash in the winter if the creams or ointments applied to their skin clog ducts and trap sweat.
+Lanolin ointment applied to the mother’s nipples for breastfeeding can also cause baby heat rash if it transfers to the baby’s face and blocks their pores.2 This could be mistaken for a teething rash, a similar condition caused by drool irritation rather than sweat.4

-• Tight clothing: Clothes that are tight or rub on the skin can cause obstruction of sweat ducts.1,2
+• Tight clothing: Clothes that are tight or rub against the skin can obstruct sweat ducts.1,2

-• Exercise: Heat rash can also appear in a toddler and older child due to exercise causing sweating.2
+• Exercise: Heat rash can also appear in a toddler or an older child due to sweating.2

 Types of Baby Heat Rash

 There are three types of heat rash, each varying in severity and appearance.
-Heat rash is classified by how deep the blockage occurs and how they present differently:1
+Heat rash can appear differently depending on how deeply the sweat ducts are blocked within the skin.1

 1. Miliaria Crystallina